5 Ways to Use Texting in Recruiting

 - Is this a good time to send this?

-Hello Katelyn—I saw you on LinkedIn.
+Hello Katelyn — I saw you on LinkedIn.
 I’m Mark Shepherd, hiring manager at WCT Enterprises.
 Hope you don’t mind the text.
 We have a Data Analyst position open.
 Can I send an email with the specifics?

 Create a Texting Policy

-When everyone is going rogue when it comes to texting candidates, it creates more problems than it solves.
+If members of your hiring team are going rogue when it comes to texting candidates, it creates more problems than it solves.

-If your hiring team is using texting, create a formal policy.
+To use texting, create a formal policy.
 It will help you reap the most benefits from the communication medium without creating headaches you don’t need.

 This article explains how to create a recruitment texting policy: 5 Best Practices For Recruitment Texting: How To Maintain Professionalism